edgarsj/edockit/tests/fixtures/README.md

 - `Sample File.edoc` - A sample eDoc file containing signed documents

+### Why eDoc Files Often Contain Sensitive Data

+Latvian eDoc files typically contain identifying information about the signers:
+- Each eDoc usually contains the signer's full name and personal identification number
+- These personal identifiers cannot be stored in Git without that person's consent
+- Documents signed with company certificates rather than personal certificates are welcome for testing purposes

+This is why the `/tests/fixtures/sensitive/` directory was created - to allow testing with real eDoc files without exposing personal information in the repository.

 ### Obtaining Test Fixtures

 If you need access to the test fixtures: